 4. Sense of Place and Community:

-• Inviting, Accessible, Beautiful - Enhance and showcase South Tacoma to create an inviting, safe, accessible, beautiful neighborhood for all to enjoy.
+- Inviting, Accessible, Beautiful Enhance and showcase South Tacoma to create an inviting, safe, accessible, beautiful neighborhood for all to enjoy. - Celebrating History & Identities Celebrate the neighborhood's many histories and community identities; ensure broad, equitable participation in neighborhood decisions.